kapistelijaJami/MultiplayerServer/README.md

 //Register ChatPacket (packetHandler is for ex. your custom object with methods for each packet type) packetRegistry.register(ChatPacket.class, packetHandler::addChatMessage);
 ```
+You don't need to register packets in the server if they are just being passed forwards to clients.
+But in the client you probably want to handle all packet types that it can receive.

+If an unregistered packet is received by a client, it prints a warning (which you can also disable) and ignores the packet.

+You can also register a global handler that will be called for every packet type,
+and a default handler that will be called if no handler is set up for that packet type.
+These require that the packet is registered with `packetRegistry.registerPacket()` method at least,
+which doesn't take a handler, but tells the registry how to parse the packet.

 ### 3. Start a server
 ```java